 |It can provide a better interface with the help of a knob as compared to a fuse.||Installment and repair are expensive as compared to fuse.|

 #5 Molded Case Circuit Breaker

 This circuit breaker works on a thermal-magnetic tripping mechanism where the thermal mechanism is used for overloading and magnetic is used for short circuit conditions.
-It can easily dissipate a current of around 10k – 200k amps.
-They are used to protect equipment like generators, electric feeders, capacitor banks, motors, etc.
+It can quickly dissipate a current of around 10k – 200k amps.
+They protect equipment like generators, electric feeders, capacitor banks, motors, etc.

 |Advantages of MCCB||Disadvantages of MCCB|

 |MCCB is compact and saves a lot of space in panel design.||The cost of MCCB is more as compared to the MCB-type circuit breaker.|